CityOfZion/neo-python/docker/README.md

 The default entrypoint automatically starts the neo-python prompt.
 It also supports the command line parameters of prompt.py and bootstrap.py.
 An additional parameter '--bootstrap' is added to bootstrap prior to entering the prompt.

 To persist the bootstrapped chain you need to use a volume to store /neo-python/Chains.
-This can be a host directory or a named volume, in which the latter is preferable.
-But for clarity an example of both.
+This can be a host directory or a named volume (the latter is preferable).
+For completeness we give an example of both, starting with a host directory volume.

     $ docker run -it -v /host/path/to/where/you/want/to/store/the/chain:/neo-python/Chains neopython -m --bootstrap